comeaudc/WorkoutTracker-Backend/README.md

 # Workout Tracker
-Backend API link to database that collects, updates and stores data for exercises and custom workouts
+Backend API linked to a database that collects, updates and stores data for exercises and custom workouts

 ### Overview
 - [Link to the Deployed App](https://wotrackerdc.herokuapp.com/)